 • FORGIVENESS QUOTES — This tentmaker.org web site link takes you to a long list of quotes centering on the subject of forgiveness.

 • Forgive and Forget: Healing the Hurts We Don’t Deserve -by Lewis B Smedes, published by Harper One.
 This book isn’t exclusively for marriage, but it includes it.
-It deals with the topic of forgiveness from minor “slights” to devastating hurts and helps you to reach out for the healing that eludes those who cling onto unforgiveness for whatever reason.
-As the author says (which we’ve personally found to be true), “The only way to heal the pain that will not heal itself is to forgive the person who hurt you.
+It deals with the topic of forgiveness from minor “slights” to devastating hurts.
+Essentially it helps you to reach out for the healing that eludes those who cling onto unforgiveness.
+As the author says: “The only way to heal the pain that will not heal itself is to forgive the person who hurt you.
 Forgiving stops the reruns of pain.
 Forgiving heals your memory as you change your memory’s vision.”
 This book answers many of my questions that can plague us on the issue of forgiveness.
 It is a terrific book, and is worth reading more than once.
 We recommend it highly!

-• Shame and Grace: Healing the Shame We Don’t Deserve –by Lewis B Smedes, published by Harper One.
+• Shame and Grace: Healing the Shame We Don’t Deserve is written by Lewis B Smedes. published by Harper One.
 This book deals with recognizing and remedying the undeserved shame that burdens our spirit and crushes whatever joy we could obtain.
-If you persistently feel don’t measure up, you are feeling shame — that “vague”, undefined heaviness that presses on our spirit, dampens our gratitude for the goodness of life,” and diminishes our joy.
+You may persistently feel you don’t measure up.
+You feel shame — that “vague”, undefined heaviness that presses on our spirit.
+It dampens our gratitude for the goodness of life,” and diminishes our joy.
 The good news is that shame can be healed.
-With warmth and wit, Lewis B. Smedes examines why and how we feel shamed and presents a profound, spiritual plan for healing.
+With warmth and wit, Lewis B. Smedes examines why and how we feel shamed.
+He also presents a profound, spiritual plan for healing.

 • The New Freedom of Forgiveness -by David Augsburger, published by Moody Publishers.
 “Seventy times seven …How many times shall I forgive?
 Our Lord answers us clearly that our forgiveness of those who hurt us shall have no end.
 This is one of the most difficult things any person has to face.
 David Augsburger understands this.
 He knows the outrageous cost and incomparable value of forgiving.
 He also knows this is a believer’s only option.
 Any other course of action will not only be destructive, it will violate the will of God.

-• When Forgiveness Doesn’t Make Sense -written by Robert Jeffress, and is published by Waterbrook Press.
+• When Forgiveness Doesn’t Make Sense is written by Robert Jeffress.
+It and is published by Waterbrook Press.
 Pastor Jeffress approaches the subject of forgiveness in a very readable way.
 He comes from an angle that is new.
 “Forgiveness, according to Jeffress, is more for the victim than the offender, to prevent the festering of bitterness in the heart of the person wronged.”
 He points out “various possible responses from all parties involved.
 He discusses forgiveness as it is related to forgetting.
 (It is not the same as forgetting, he emphasizes.)
 Jeffress also discusses consequences, repentance and reconciliation.”
-Jeffress “has taken what some would deem a touchy topic and made it palatable, offering a concrete process for extending and receiving forgiveness.”

 • When You Can’t Say “I Forgive You”: Breaking the Bonds of Anger and Hurt is written Grace Ketterman and David Hazard.
 It is published by NavPress Publishing.
 This book acknowledges that three of the hardest words to utter in any language are “I forgive you.” ” It “walks you step by step along the path of complete forgiveness: a forgiveness that admits pain, attempts to understand the other person, and finally, lets go.
 Licensed physician Grace Ketterman validates this counsel by sharing her own shocking story of divorce, shame, and reconciliation.
 Through her gentle approach, compelling stories, and David’s teaching, you will discover the power to make it through the process of forgiveness — past the vulnerability, pain, and anger— toward a true change of heart.”